Hunting turns out to be the 3rd most practiced leisure activity in France.

 Driven hunting requires special organization and discipline due to the large number of participants.

-It takes place on a specific territory, where two groups of hunters will evolve.
-The "Trackers" accompanied by a pack of hounds, have the role of flushing out the game and pushing it back, by means of cries and hunting horns, towards the second group of hunters in post: "The shooters".
+It takes place on a determined territory, where two groups of hunters will evolve.
+The “Trackers” accompanied by packs of hounds, have the role of flushing out the game and pushing it back, by means of cries and hunting horns, towards the second group of hunters in post: “The shooters”.
 This second group, posted online, awaits the passage of the repressed game.
 The shooting distances being very short, and the game proving to be very mobile, the shots require rapid and safe aiming in order to wait for their target.